NanmiaoWu/Iterative-Methods-for-Linear-Equations/README.md

 ### Conjugate Gradient

 We first introduce conjugate gradient method.
-Before we introduce the iterative algorithms, let us see the direct method, which enables us better uderstand the iterative algorithms.
+Before we introduce the iterative algorithms, let us look at the direct method, which enables us gain a better understanding of the iterative algorithms.

 #### Direct Method of Conjugate Gradient